FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 1. getGroupPeers

-Run getGroupPeers to view the list of consensus nodes and observation nodes in the group where the node is located.。
+Run getGroupPeers to view the list of consensus nodes and observation nodes in the group where the node is located。

 ```shell
 [group0]: /apps> getGroupPeers